baseVISION/iris-opencti-module/README.md

 - Writes an enrichment tab to each IOC with score, labels, indicators, ATT&CK context, sightings, and containers fetched from OpenCTI
 - Maps 30+ IRIS IOC types to STIX observables; unsupported types are skipped and tagged `opencti:failed`
 - Adds per-IOC custom fields (**OpenCTI Description**, **OpenCTI Confidence Score**) so analysts control exactly what is shared with OpenCTI
+- Compatible with IRIS 2.4.x and 2.5.x case linkage models

 ## Requirements